Gioyik/Spow/README.md

 ## License
 Legally, nobody can copyright a programming language (it's like try to copyright spanish, english or any other spoken language).
-So, **Zlango** as a _programming language_ has a BDFL (Benevolent Dictator for Life) who determines what goes into the language and what doesn't.
-The BDFL is [Giovanny Andres Gongora Granada](http://gioyik.com) who was the person who started zlango as programming language.
+So, **Spow** as a _programming language_ has a BDFL (Benevolent Dictator for Life) who determines what goes into the language and what doesn't.
+The BDFL is [Giovanny Andres Gongora Granada](http://gioyik.com) who was the person who started spow as programming language.
 However, the code of the interpreter, compiler and files in this repository are licesed under [MIT License]().